NordicSemiconductor/pc-nrfutil/README.md

 ```
 python setup.py py2exe
 ```

-NOTE: Some anti-virus programs will stop py2exe from executing correctly when it modifies the .exe file.
+**Note**: Some anti-virus programs will stop py2exe from executing correctly when it modifies the .exe file.

+**Note**: Please refer to the [pc-ble-driver-py PyPI installation note on Windows](https://github.com/NordicSemiconductor/pc-ble-driver-py#installing-from-pypi) if you are running nrfutil on this operating system.

 ## Usage